Wilson hired by Penguins as senior adviser, was Sharks general manager | NHL.com

-Doug Wilson was hired as senior advisor of hockey operations for the Pittsburgh Penguins on Wednesday.
+Doug Wilson was hired as senior adviser of hockey operations for the Pittsburgh Penguins on Wednesday.

 Wilson's role will see him provide guidance to all aspects of the hockey operations department and attend games at home and on the road.
 The 66-year-old was general manager of the San Jose Sharks for 19 seasons.
 He resigned from that role April 7, 2022, after taking a medical leave of absence to focus on his health Nov.
 26, 2021.